paulo673/JustTip/README.md

 - Multiple shifts per employee per day are summed correctly
 - Days without shifts don't affect tip distribution
 - Proper rounding to 2 decimal places

+## Future Improvements

+Given more time, the following enhancements would be implemented:

+### Tip Distribution Configuration

+- **Simple Weekly Pooling Option**: Implement an alternative calculation mode (Total Tips / Total Employees) for establishments that prefer this policy
+- **Configurable per Establishment**: Allow each business to choose their preferred tip distribution method

+### Roster UX Enhancements

+- **Quick Shift Creation**: Click on empty cells for employees who already have shifts that week to quickly add new shifts
+- **Drag and Drop**: Move shifts from one day to another via drag and drop _- **Improved Date/Time Picker**: Better UX for the date and time selection component_
+- **Responsive Design**: Full mobile responsiveness across all views

+### Week Navigation Persistence

+- **A/B Test for Week Selector**: Validate the implementation of a header-based week selector component that persists the selected week when navigating between Roster and Tips views

+### Key Features Roadmap

+**1. Real-Time "My Wallet"**

+When a manager clicks "Save" on Tuesday night, Alice's phone vibrates: "You earned €42.50 in tips today (Average €8.50/hour)!"

+This creates immediate dopamine and satisfaction for hard work.

+**2. Schedule Gamification**

+Employees can see earnings forecasts: "Last Friday averaged €15/hour.
+You're scheduled for this Friday!"

+This reduces no-shows and increases competition for busy shifts.

+**3. Full Transparency (Audit Trail)**

+Employees see the exact math: "Total collected: €500 / Total team hours: 50h = Point value: €10/h.
+Your hours: 6h"

+This eliminates complaints and tense meetings about payments.